jas-jas/Ubiquiti-ERL-OpenVPN/README.md

     set service nat rule 5000 source address 192.168.1.5/31 set service nat rule 5001 source address 192.168.1.5/31

- Also you will need to add to the end of your *.ovpn file one more entry

-     route-nopull

 On the ERL Dashboard, you should now see the newly created interface (vtun0) showing connected

 Test to see if the network or individual system is going out the VPN.